 Calling Emergency Services

 As you’d expect, one of the main functions of a phone is its ability to make and receive calls.
-If you’re in a survival situation or a dangerous situation, you can use your phone to call emergency services.
+If you’re in a survival or dangerous situation, you can use your phone to call emergency services.
 You can also use your phone to call a friend, family member, or someone else for help.

 Storing Survival eBooks for Future Reference

-You should begin to build a “survival library” for yourself on your phone by downloading eBooks that can educate you on survival and help you stay alive and safe out in the field.
+It would be best to build a “survival library” for yourself on your phone by downloading eBooks that can educate you on survival and help you stay alive and safe out in the field.

 Download survival eBooks on subjects like: